 Professionals with a doctorate can earn executive-level positions within private corporations, nonprofits, and government agencies.
 They can also pursue clinical forensic science occupations, which often require medical training and specialized certification or licensure.

 What Can You Do With a Doctorate in Forensic Science?

 - Forensic Psychologist

-Forensic psychologists synthesize knowledge of law and psychology to analyze individuals involved in the criminal justice system.
+Forensic psychologists synthesize their knowledge of law and psychology to analyze individuals involved in the criminal justice system.
 They assist law enforcement and legal teams by evaluating the mental state of victims and offenders.
-They possess strong writing, interviewing, and clinical assessment skills.
+They need strong writing, interviewing, and clinical assessment skills.
 Forensic psychologists often act as expert witnesses, helping judges and juries understand concepts like memory, motivation, and perception.

 - Postsecondary Teacher

 College and university professors provide classroom instruction and laboratory training in their areas of expertise.
 They help students apply for internships, plan capstone projects, and prepare for career entry or additional education.
 Postsecondary teachers pursue their own research and publications.
 They also assist with curriculum design, student enrollment efforts, and other administrative duties.